Krista Simpson (she/her)

 Social Media Team – Facebook / Social Committee

-Buildings are still my favourite sets to collect and when the modular buildings started I had to get one, and another and another.
-Since then I’ve gotten my son into LEGO® as well, and he’s been helping me get back into the creativity I had when I was young.
-It’s given us something to do together and to connect over.
-I started him on Duplo, and now he’s building things I could never imagine.
-I got my mother into LEGO® as well.
+Buildings are still Wendy’s favourite sets to collect and when the modular buildings started she had to get one, and another and another.
+Since then, Wendy has gotten her son into LEGO® as well, and he’s been helping her get back into the creativity she had when she was young.
+“It’s given us something to do together and to connect over.
+I started him on Duplo, and now he’s building things I could never imagine.”
+Wendy got her mother into LEGO® as well.
 It’s helped with her Arthritis as well as keeping her mind challenged.
 It just shows that you’re never too old to get started with LEGO®!

 Sara Doyle